WHERE DID THE ‘ORANGE STORY’ BEGIN?

 PAINTING ASIA PACIFIC ORANGE

 In 2010, Stray made the big leap into Southeast Asia with a hop-on, hop-off network through Thailand and Laos.
-Since then, we’ve further expanded the Asia network to include Cambodia, Vietnam and Borneo.
+Since then, we’ve further expanded the Asia network to include Cambodia, Vietnam, Borneo and Bhutan.

 Through all this expansion Stray still remains all about taking adventurous travellers further off the beaten track to gobsmackingly beautiful, remote destinations that we like to call our 'Strademark Places'.
 When you share these unique, local adventures with a great group of people from all over the world... well, that is when the real spirit of Stray comes in to play!